WhoIsJack/DySTrack/docs/source/usage/_includes/generic_before_you_start_info.rst

 * **Confirm that a suitable image analysis pipeline for your experiment is available**

-  See :doc:`Developing DySTrack pipelines</develop/index>` for information
-  on how to develop new pipelines (advanced).
+  See :doc:`available DySTrack pipelines</pipelines/available>` for an overview of existing pipelines that come with the DySTrack repo.
+For information on how to develop your own custom pipeline (advanced), we recommend reviewing the :doc:`Anatomy of DySTrack pipelines</pipelines/anatomy>` and :doc:`Developing DySTrack pipelines</pipelines/develop>` sections.